VINYL FLOORING

 You can install vinyl over existing bathroom tiles if:

-Around toilets and sinks
+Fitting around toilets and sinks

-Cost for typical UK bathroom
+Cost for a typical UK bathroom

 Maintenance

-Lifespan: 15–25 years for LVT, 10–15 years for sheet vinyl.
+Lifespan: 15-25 years for LVT, 10-15 years for sheet vinyl, assuming the seals stay intact and water isn't left sitting on the surface for long periods.